iStethoscope Pro app good for

 Do not waste your money and time.
 I would like to put zero stars but wont let me do it.

 In the documentation on the developer website, it is claimed that you can listen to audio through Bluetooth headphones, which is not true for the latest iOS using an iPhone 5S (there is no option to change sound output to airplay or Bluetooth, only iPhone or iPhone speaker.
+The app emits an annoying beep each time you touch the screen or do anything.
+The interface is very poorly designed.
+Unfortunate, as this is an interesting idea.

+Dont bother downloading this it clearly doesnt work and not easy to use at all !
+Stupid app !
 I wish I had that $1 back now, I kinda feel like a chocolate bar from the store...
 Dang!